 Dealing with COVID-19 and housebound children

 Perhaps COVID-19 can be seen as a way to force us to slow down…to enjoy the present moment.
 We as a species were running ourselves and our planet ragged, showing no signs of slowing down.
 The consequences on a microcosm of individual lives were not enough to force any significant change, and so we find ourselves in the midst of a pandemic.
-We are now trapped in our houses, with our families, our stockpile of toilet paper, a lot of time on our hands.
+We are once again trapped in our houses, with our families, our stockpile of necessities, a lot of time on our hands.

 Panic!
 Resignation.
 Repeat as needed.